 They probably played a small role.
 Russia’s main concern is that it is still unable to bypass Ukraine.

 Nord Stream 2 will allow it to pipe an additional 55 billion cubic meters of gas into Europe, doubling the capacity of the existing Nord Stream pipeline.
 Ukraine still transits 93 billion cubic meters.

 TurkStream, a new pipeline in the Black Sea, can deliver another 31.5 billion cubic meters to Turkey and Southeast Europe.

 Ukraine will remain a transit point for the immediate future, even if its importance to Russia will decrease in light of the two new pipelines to the West and a third new pipeline to China.

 This Power of Siberia pipeline gives Russia entry into the Chinese energy market.
-But the 38 billion cubic meters of gas it can transits pales in comparison to the 162 billion cubic meters Russia sells to Europe and Turkey each year.
+But the 38 billion cubic meters of gas it can transit pales in comparison to the 162 billion cubic meters Russia sells to Europe and Turkey every year.